DoddiC/gis/README.md

 Tech Down" Meaning: User submits via app, submission fails, and they resort to paper documentation

 look at work type code (based on fda), in the job owner excel (533)

+unique invocation, instance of flightdetailID request, want to pull like that, if something fails, this step failed, now we know where to look at, need that sort of traceability
+Need
+Flight Detail ID = unique request identifier (like requestId, tranId, traceId) Track this ID across multiple events/steps
+See which step failed in the flow
+Pinpoint exact failure location